whitestone-no/SegnoSharp/README.md

 ### Example .env

 ```
-WASP_BASS__Registration__Key=xxxx
+SegnoSharp_BASS__Registration__Key=xxxx
-WASP_BASS__Registration__Email=yyyy@zzzz.aaa
+SegnoSharp_BASS__Registration__Email=yyyy@zzzz.aaa
 ```

 ## Database

-WASP uses SQLite by default.
+SegnoSharp uses SQLite by default.
 The connection string can be seen in `appsettings.json`.
 The database filename referenced by default will be stored in the data folder.

-WASP also supports MySQL, so change `Database:Type` to `mysql`, and place your connection string in the User Secrets file, and/or in the `.env` file.
-This is an example connection string for MySQL: `server=serverIpOrDns;uid=dbuser;pwd=dbpassword;database=wasp`
+SegnoSharp also supports MySQL, so change `Database:Type` to `mysql`, and place your connection string in the User Secrets file, and/or in the `.env` file.
+This is an example connection string for MySQL: `server=serverIpOrDns;uid=dbuser;pwd=dbpassword;database=SegnoSharp`